wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.5.1 =
+- (20 Mar 2012) - removed message “You still haven’t completed your Meeting Scheduler settings.” on admin pages.

 = 3.1.5 =
 - (20 Mar 2012) - vCita improved so your email address is not sent to VCita unless you type it in yourself when activating the service.
 - Email parameter removed from vCita banner URL.